Types of Cinnamon

 Cinnamomum verum (Ceylon)

 Also known as “true” cinnamon, this variety is derived from the bark of the Cinnamomum verum tree, “verum” being Latin for “true.”
 This species originated and still grows in Sri Lanka (formerly known as Ceylon, hence this variety’s common name).
-While this type of cinnamon is preferred in England and Mexico, until recently it has been less popular in the United States.
+While this type of cinnamon is preferred in other parts of the world, including England and Mexico, until recently it has been less popular in the United States.

-Uses: Ceylon cinnamon is sweet and subtle.
-It pairs well with non-competing flavors, like vanilla, maple, honey, or simple baked goods.
-It can also play a supporting role to chocolate, citrus, or savory dishes where a hint of warmth is needed.
+Uses: The subtle flavor of Ceylon cinnamon pairs well with non-competing flavors, like vanilla, maple, or honey in simple baked goods.
+It can also play a supporting role to bolder flavors like chocolate, citrus, or in savory dishes where a hint of warmth is needed.

 Cinnamomum cassian (Cassia)